ivan-svetlich/calendar-app-client/README.md

 ### Calendar
-Users can navigate the calendar and add their notes.
+Users can navigate through the calendar and add their notes.

 ![3](https://github.com/ivan-svetlich/calendar-app-client/blob/master/images/3.png)